 Your dog’s ears can be both red and itchy pretty much whenever your dog’s ears become irritated.
 You can treat your dog’s itchy ears by taking your dog to the vet and uncovering the underlying reason for the itching.

-What kills a yeast or bacterial infection in a dog’s ear?
+What kills a bacterial or yeast infection in a dog’s ear?